Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Introduction

 \section{Introduction}

-Nature abounds in instances where one type of object is dispersed around another type of object.
-At interplanetary and field ecologic scales, respectively, radio galaxies \citep{yates1989cluster,hill1991change} \citep{bornancini2004clustering,bornancini2006spatial} and forest songbirds \citep{tarof2004habitat,bourque2006spatial,melles2009disentangling} exemplify this type of spatial clustering.
-At microscopic scales, among single-celled organisms and human cells, such arrangements are common.
-For example, in human dental plaque biofilm, spherical \textit{Streptococcus} cells often cluster around the ends of filamentous \textit{Corynebacterium} cells \citep{jones1972special, welch2016biogeography}.
-These corncob-like arrangements have been observed in dental plaque for decades and are likely to hold clues about interspecies microbial interactions.
-To describe and quantify such arrangements, we have developed a new multilayer adjusted cluster point process model (MACPP).
+Instances abound in nature where one type of object is dispersed around another type of object.
+At interplanetary and field ecologic scales, respectively, radio galaxies \citep{yates1989cluster,hill1991change} and forest songbirds \citep{tarof2004habitat} exemplify spatial clustering.
+At microscopic scales, among human cells and single-celled organisms, such arrangements are common.
+For example, hair cell development in the inner ear depends on surrounding support cells \citep{fritzsch2010canal}, neurons generally require various adjacent support cells \citep{molnar2015concepts}, granulomatous lesions of the lung exhibit concentric rings of different cell types \citep{gideon2019neutrophils}, and platelets aggregate around red blood cells during clot formation, which can also involve other cell types.
+To describe and quantify such arrangements, we have developed a new multivariate cluster point process model (MCPP).
+We also developed a procedure for using the MCPP to explore possible clustering relationships not known \emph{a priori}.
+In human dental plaque biofilm, spherical \textit{Streptococcus} cells often cluster around the ends of filamentous \textit{Corynebacterium} cells \citep{jones1972special, welch2016biogeography}.
+These corncob-like arrangements have been observed for decades and likely hold clues about microbial interactions that can affect human health.
+We assessed performance of the MCPP through simulations and by application to dental plaque biofilm image data.

-Most biofilm image analyses have focused primarily on macro-level structural characteristics or derived features, such as biofilm volume, thickness, or surface roughness \citep{vorregaard2008comstat2}.
+Most biofilm image analysis approaches have focused on macro-level structural characteristics or derived features, such as biofilm volume, thickness, or surface roughness \citep{vorregaard2008comstat2,hartmann2021quantitative}.
 Less commonly, spatial point process models have been used to analyze the spatial patterning of microbial cells: how cells of one taxonomic class (or taxon) are distributed in relation to other cells of the same or different taxa.
 However, standard point process models, such as the log-Gaussian Cox process model \citep{moller1998log}, do not account for the complex spatial clustering arrangements often present in biofilm images.
+Methods that can account for such complexity are needed to quantify visible arrangements and to explore and quantify spatially dependent arrangements that, unlike the ``corncobs", are not visually discernable.
+Quantification, in turn, would allow benchmarking and hypothesis testing, such as for comparing effects of an antibacterial treatment on biofilm architecture.